264 Beneficiaries Served in 2025-2026

 An on-the-job trainee (intern) at Natural Garden Cafe, a non-profit training center

-Students are partnered with various organizations in the Bacolod metropolitan area, including restaurants, hotels, schools, factories and farms.
-Furthermore, all LP students completed a massage therapy training offered by the Technical Education and Skills Development Authority (TESDA) in 2015.
-(Electrical work was the certificate course offered by TESDA in 2014.)
+Furthermore, students are partnered with various organizations to gain further professional experience.
+This includes restaurants, hotels, schools, factories and farms in the Bacolod metropolitan area, In the past LD students have completed training offered by the Technical Education and Skills Development Authority (TESDA).
+Training has included Massage therapy and Electrical work.
 Finally, WHFI trains all students in a variety of income-generating projects, including handicrafts.
-Exposing their creativity and ability fosters self-confidence and self-reliance in a way that compliments traditional education models for the deaf.
+Exposing their creativity and ability fosters self-confidence and self-reliance in a way that compliments traditional education models for the Deaf.

 Employment Partnerships